 In addition to the previous methods, you can also change your Google Drive settings to automatically convert all uploaded Excel files to Google Sheets format.

 - In the top-right corner of Google Drive, click the Settings icon and choose Settings.

 - In the Settings window, check Convert uploaded files to Google Docs editor format and click Done.

-- Now if you upload the Excel file to Google Drive, it will be automatically converted to Google Sheets.
+- When you upload the Excel file to Google Drive, it’s automatically converted to Google Sheets format.